hcrypto7/defi-staking-dapp/README.md

 Reward tokens will then have use case (such as voting power, access to specific social events etc).

-The Dapp is currently been deployed on the folllowing test networks:
+The dapp is currently been deployed on the folllowing test networks:

 - **[Mumbai](https://mumbai.polygonscan.com/)**
 - **[Rinkeby](https://www.rinkeby.io/#stats)**